 Top Hats, bowlers, trilbies …. who doesn’t love some fine headgear?
 Visit the UK’s only collection devoted to hats which celebrates Stockport’s role in the hatting industry and showcases hats from across the world.

-Imperial War Museum North (IWM North), The Quays, Trafford Wharf Road, Manchester, Greater Manchester, M17 1TZ - Visit now
+Imperial War Museum North (IWM North), Imperial War Museum North, The Quays, Trafford Wharf Road, Manchester, Greater Manchester, M17 1TZ - Visit now

 Discover how war shapes lives in this award-winning Daniel Libeskind building representing a globe changed by conflict.
 See objects which have changed the course of history such as the Field Gun which fired the first shell of the First World War and a large section of twisted and rusted steelwork from the collapsed World Trade Center.
 Don’t miss regular object handling sessions and the 360 degree Big Picture Show experience.